-It depends on whether you hold your shares in your own name or in street name by a nominee.
-If you hold your shares directly in your own name, they will not be voted unless you provide a proxy or vote in person at the Annual Meeting.
+It depends on whether you hold your shares in your own name or in street name.
+If you hold your shares directly in your own name, they will not be voted unless you provide a proxy or vote online during the virtual Annual Meeting.

 Brokerage firms generally have the authority to vote customers' un-voted shares on certain "routine" matters.
-If your shares are held in street name by a brokerage firm, the brokerage firm can vote your shares for the ratification of the appointment of E&Y as our registered independent public accounting firm for the fiscal year ending December 31, 2019 (Proposal No. 4) if you do not timely provide your voting instructions, because this matter is considered "routine" under the applicable rules.
+If your shares are held in street name by a brokerage firm, the brokerage firm can vote your shares for the ratification of the appointment of E&Y as our registered independent public accounting firm for the fiscal year ending December 31, 2020 (Proposal No. 3) if you do not timely provide your voting instructions, because this matter is considered "routine" under the applicable rules.
 The other items (Proposals Nos.
-1, 2 and 3) are not considered "routine," and the brokerage firm cannot vote your shares without your specific voting instruction.
+1 and 2) are not considered "routine," and the brokerage firm cannot vote your shares without your specific voting instruction.